dailystory/docs/articles/dashboard/index.md

----
-layout: _ArticleLayout
+{
-title: Dashboard
+title: 'Dashboard',
-description: The Dashboard is the start page for DailyStory
+description: 'The Dashboard is the start page for DailyStory' }
----
 #Dashboard
 When you first sign in to DailyStory you will be presented with a dashboard.
 The dashboard provides an at-a-glance overview of important KPIs and graphs to help you quickly understand how you are performing.